 - Business expenses

-If you feel comfortable preparing your own taxes or plan to hire a professional, be sure to consider if a standard deduction or itemized deduction makes sense for your situation.
-When it comes to tax preparation, LGFCU offers low-cost tax help in-person at a branch nearest you.
-Or, take advantage of the TurboTax discount available to members, if you prepare your own taxes online.
+When it comes to tax preparation, LGFCU offers low-cost tax help at a branch near you.
+Or, take advantage of the TurboTax discount available to Credit Union members, if you prepare your own taxes online.